January 21: Short Courses

 Shire, United States

-Mick Foy • Group Manager, Vigilance Intelligence and Research Group
+Mick Foy • Head of Pharmacovigilance Strategy, Vigilance Intelligence and Research Group

 Medicines and Healthcare products Regulatory Agency (MHRA), United Kingdom